nishant-dash/rtab/README.md

 ```

 > [!NOTE]
-> The snapstore install automatically adds the commmand alias `rtab`
+> The snapstore install automatically adds the command alias `rtab`

 ### You can get creative with this and use it to pretty print various existing tools